Job Opportunities

 5. Ensuring there is a professional visual environment and suitable bandwidth at the location from where the instruction is delivered.

-6. Engage in professional learning sessions throughout the year.
 (Professional development to be offered in advance of the start of instruction.
 Further professional development and technical support to be provided ongoing throughout the year).

-(Physical location of employee is at the discretion of the teacher in consultation with BOCES).
+(physical location of employee is at the discretion of the teacher in consultation with BOCES)

 BASIC FUNCTION: